sn8k/CashMachiine/user_manual.md

 - If dependencies are missing, rerun `./setup_env.sh`.
 - Verify database connectivity with `php admin/db_check.php`.
 - Check service logs under the `logs/` directory for error details.
+- Ensure required variables are set in `.env`.